gliff-ai/.github/.github/pull_request_template.md

 Is there new developer documentation?
 Is the developer documentation purely generated from docstrings in the code?

+# Migrations (if applicable)

+Have any database migrations been committed as part of this pull request?

 # Checklist:

 - [ ] My code follows the style guidelines of this project